mladen/practicing-da-ds-ml-ai/README.md

     > - Use ORDER BY inside of the OVER() clause to re-order rows within each window.
     > - The PARTITION BY clause divides the window into smaller sets or partitions.
 The window function is applied to each partition separately and computation restarts for each partition.
 (Copilot suggestion)

   - [x] 14.
 Advanced SQL Tutorial | CTE (Common Table Expression) (214K views, 2 years ago, 3:44)

     > CTE is a common table expression and it's a named temporary result set which is used to manipulate (Copilot suggestion: the data in the result set further) the complex sub-queries data.
 This only exists within the scope of the statement that we're about to write.
 Once we cancel out of this query it's like it never existed.
 A CTE is also only created in memory rather than a tempdb file like a temp table would be, but in general a CTE acts very much like a subquery and so if we know how to write subqueries we can easily learn how to write CTEs.

     > CTEs are sometimes called "WITH" queries because we use the WITH keyword to create them.
 The syntax is as follows:
     >
     > ```
     > WITH CTE_Employee as
     > (SELECT ed.FirstName, ed.LastName, ed.Gender, es.Salary,
     > COUNT(Gender) OVER (PARTITION BY Gender) as TotalGender,
     > AVG(Salary) OVER (PARTITION BY Gender) AS AvgSalary
     > FROM EmployeeDemographics ed
     > JOIN EmployeeSalary es
     > ON ed.EmployeeID = es.EmployeeID
     > WHERE Salary > '45000')
+    >
     > SELECT *
     > FROM CTE_Employee
     > ```

     > Explanation suggested by the Copilot:
     > CTE is a temporary result set that we can reference within another SQL statement.
 It's similar to a subquery, but it's more readable and easier to maintain.
     >
     > Example:
     >
     > ```
     > WITH EmployeeCTE AS (
     > 	SELECT *
     > 	FROM EmployeeDemographics
     > 	WHERE Age > 30
     > )
+    >
     > SELECT *
     > FROM EmployeeCTE
     > ```

+    > Aditional explanation (check out [LearnatKnowstar - SQL | Subquery or CTE - Which one to choose?
+Difference between Subquery and CTE](https://www.youtube.com/watch?v=UblBNXXojoc)):
+    >
+    > CTEs are named queries (suggested by Copilot: temporary result sets) that you can reference (multiple times if needed) within another SQL statement.
+They are similar to subqueries, but they are more readable and easier to maintain.
+They are also more flexible than subqueries.
+For example, you can reference a CTE multiple times in the same SELECT statement, while you can only reference a subquery once.
+    > In terms of performance and in terms of how the logic is executed, they are similar to subqueries (no difference as far as I can see at the moment).

 - [ ] 15.
 Advanced SQL Tutorial | Temp Tables (158K views, 2 years ago, 10:19)
 - [ ] 16.
 Advanced SQL Tutorial | String Functions + Use Cases (105K views, 2 years ago, 13:49)